-- 1. The following procedures shall be followed by the subdivider and by contractors under the direction of the subdivider in the construction of any subdivision, land development project, or related improvement: - a.
-Pre-construction Meeting: A pre-construction meeting shall be held with the Director of Public Works and Chief Engineer at least seven (7) days prior to the
+The following procedures shall be followed by the subdivider and by contractors under the direction of the subdivider in the construction of any subdivision or related improvement:

-- start of any subdivision or land development project improvements.
-The Applicant (or their duly authorized representative) and the on-site project manager shall attend this meeting. - b.
-Notification: No step in the construction of required improvements shall commence until the Director of Public Works has been notified at least twenty-four (24) hours in advance of the phases of construction listed in subsection (c) below. - c.
-Inspection of Improvements: Inspection and approval by the Director of Public Works shall be required for the following phases of subdivision or land development project improvements: - 1.
-During and following installation of all underground drainage structures, systems, and utilities prior to backfilling; - 2.
-During and following the preparations of the road sub-grade, shoulders, and curbing; - 3.
-During and following the spreading and compaction of the sub-base course; - 4.
-During and following the spreading and compaction of the base course prior to the application of the asphalt binder course; - 5.
-Immediately prior to and during the application and compaction of the asphalt surface course on the roadway and, if required, sidewalks; - 6.
-Following completion of all improvements and installation of bounds; - 7.
-At periodic intervals as required to ensure compliance with the approved Erosion and Sedimentation Control Plan. - 8.
-The Director of Public Works may require inspection at such other intervals as he may deem necessary to ensure proper construction of improvements. - d.
-Request for Inspection: Whenever an inspection is required, the Applicant shall request the Director of Public Works to make such inspection.
-The Director of Public Works or their representative shall, within forty-eight (48) hours exclusive of Saturday, Sunday, and holidays, make such an inspection, and give to the Applicant written approval or disapproval of the improvements inspected by them.
-No subsequent step or phase shall commence until an inspection has been made and approval granted. - e.
-As-Built Plans: Upon completion of construction of all required improvements, and before the performance bond is released and the maintenance bond is accepted, the Applicant shall furnish two (2) sets of transparent mylar as-built plans of required improvements to the Administrative Officer.
+- Pre-construction meeting A pre-construction meeting shall be held with the Director of Public Works and Chief Engineer at least seven (7) days prior to the start of any subdivision improvements.
+The subdivider (or his duly authorized representative) and the on-site project manager shall attend this meeting. - Notification No step in the construction of required improvements shall commence until the Director of Public Works has been notified at least twenty-four (24) hours in advance of the phases of construction listed in (3) below. - Inspection of Improvements Inspection and approval by the Director of Public Works shall be required for the following phases of subdivision improvements: - a.
+During and following installation of all underground drainage structures, systems and utilities prior to backfilling; - b.
+During and following the preparations of the road sub-grade, shoulders, and curbing: - During and following the spreading and compaction of the subbase course; - d.
+During and following the spreading and compaction of the base course prior to the application of the asphalt binder course; - e.
+Immediately prior to and during the application and compaction of the asphalt surface course on the roadway and, if required, sidewalks; - Following completion of all improvements and installation of bounds; - g.
+At periodic intervals as required to ensure compliance with the approved Erosion and Sediment Control Plan. - The Director of Public Works may require inspection at such other intervals as he may deem necessary to assure proper construction of improvements.

-f.
-Inspection Fees: Inspection fees shall be paid in the amount established in Section III(F) of these Regulations, and shall be paid in full before construction begins of any improvements requiring inspection.
+- 4. Request for Inspection Whenever an inspection is required the developer shall request the Director of Public Works to make such inspection.
+The Director of Public Works or his representative shall within 48 hours exclusive of Saturday, Sunday and holidays, make such inspection and give to the developer written approval or disapproval of the improvements inspected by him.
+No subsequent step or phase shall commence until an inspection has been made and approval granted. - As-Built Drawings Upon completion of construction of all required improvements, and before the performance bond is released and the maintenance bond is accepted, the developer shall furnish two sets of transparent mylar as-built drawings of required improvements to the Administrative Officer. - 6.
+Inspection Fees Inspection fees shall be paid in the amount established in Section III, and shall be paid in full before construction begins of any improvements requiring inspection.